 Non-U.S. Citizens who are near the end of their permissible six (6) years on an H-1B visa, may obtain extensions for additional one or three years pursuant to the American Competitiveness in the Twenty-First Century Act (“AC-21”) as amended.
 Based on amendments to AC-21 non-citizens with approved visa petitions in employment based categories that are subject to unavailability for immigrant visas are eligible for three year extensions of the H-1B visa.
 Non-citizens who have applications for labor certification that have been pending for over one year are eligible for one year extensions of the H-1B visa.

 There is an annual limit on the H-1B visas of 65,000.00 per fiscal year plus an additional allocation of 20,000 for individuals with advanced degrees from U.S. universities.
 Individuals who currently hold an H-1B visa are not subject to the annual cap.
 Individuals employed at higher educational institutions and their related or affiliated nonprofit entities, as well as individuals employed by nonprofit research organizations or governmental research organizations, are also exempt from the annual cap.
 If you believe your company qualifies for exemption from the cap as an entity described herein, please contact Anthony Drago, Jr., P.C. to discuss the situation.

-Attorney Anthony Drago, Jr. has over 28 years of experience practicing law in Boston and represents many national and international companies with a wide variety of immigrant and non-immigrant visa issues.
-Our experience and expertise will provide the gateway for your visa petitions and help your company gain legal employment for indispensible professionals.
+Attorney Anthony Drago, Jr. has over 30 years of experience practicing law in Boston and represents many national and international companies with a wide variety of immigrant and non-immigrant visa issues.
+Our experience and expertise will provide the gateway for your visa petitions and help your company gain legal employment for indispensable professionals.
 Please call our office at 617-357-0400 to schedule a free consultation.